-Kelley also argues that summary judgment is precluded by the discovery rule because the KTRK Defendants did not produce the pager-cam tape until August, 1999.
-The KTRK Defendants attached summary-judgment evidence to their motion that proves that, on July 11, 1997, Kelley discovered that Dolcefino had a recording of Kelley's conversation with Bradford on July 10, 1997 at the CLE in San Antonio.
-Kelley did not controvert this summaryjudgment evidence.
-Kelley never alleges that he did not discover on July 11, 1997, that his conversation with Bradford had been secretly recorded by KTRK employees on the previous day.
-Rather, Kelley argues that the discovery rule precludes summary judgment because no copies of that tape were produced until August of 1999.
-Regardless of the quality of the audio recording, the summary-judgment evidence conclusively proves that, as of July 11, 1997, Kelley knew that an audio recording of some kind had been made by KTRK employees.
-Because Kelley knew of his alleged wrongfully-caused injury, the statute of limitations began to run on his Wiretapping Claim no later than July 11, 1997, regardless of when Kelley obtained possession of all of the evidence relating to his claims.
+Kelley also argues that the discovery rule precluded summary judgment because the KTRK Defendants did not produce the pager-cam tape until August, 1999.
+The KTRK

+Defendants attached summary-judgment evidence to their motion, proving that, on July 11, 1997, Kelley discovered that Dolcefino had a recording of Kelley's conversation with Bradford on July 10, 1997 at the CLE.
+Kelley did not controvert this summary-judgment Kelley has never denied that, on July 11, 1997, he discovered that his conversation with Bradford had been secretly recorded by KTRK employees on the previous day.
+Rather, Kelley argues that the discovery rule precluded summary judgment because no copies of that tape were produced until August of 1999.
+Regardless of the quality of the audio recording, the summary-judgment evidence conclusively proved that, as of July 11, 1997, Kelley knew that an audio recording of some kind had been made by Because Kelley knew of his alleged wrongfully-caused injury, the KTRK employees. statute of limitations began to run on his Wiretapping Claim no later than July 11, 1997, regardless of when Kelley obtained possession of all of the evidence relating to his claims.
 KPMG Peat Marwick v.
 Harrison County Hous.
 Fin.
-Corp., 988 S.W.2d746, 749 (Tex.
+Corp., 988 S.W.2d 746, 749 (Tex.
 1999) (under discovery rule, limitations begins to run on the date when plaintiff knew or should have known of the wrongfully-caused injury, regardless of date on which plaintiff discovers all of the facts relating to plaintiff's claims).